 It wasn’t until the Phillips story became national headlines, in most part because he was a Heisman front runner at the time of being kicked off the team, did people start realizing the Husker program was not nearly as squeaky clean as many outsiders thought.

-So to answer the question from the figment of my imagination; Nebraska has its secrets.
+So to answer the question: Nebraska has its secrets.
 They just need to be uncovered.

 13. Trev Alberts

 Before he became one of the biggest busts in NFL history, Trev Alberts was one of the greatest college football linebackers of all-time.
-The Informer is not over exaggerating.
+That is not an over exaggeration.

 12. Frank Solich Replaces a Legend